Mobile App Attribution 101: A Comprehensive Guide

 With mobile attribution, you can collect critical data about your users’ behaviour and interaction patterns in order to carry out important business analyses and decisions.

 Attribution is not only carried out for mobile apps but also for web activity.
 The process of online attribution is conducted via some well-known means.
 A common method is to track clicks by customising the URLs with special parameters or to use cookies.
 Another way is by using pixel tags.
 These web attribution methods, however, don’t work for mobile apps because of several reasons.
-We will talk about considerably successful models of mobile attribution shortly.
+We will talk about considerably successful attribution models of mobile shortly.

 Related: 5 Best WordPress Plugins To Convert A Website In A Mobile App